 SSI payments in Georgia

 The SSA will subtract any other regular monthly income from this amount.
 So if you make any additional income (ie. stocks and investments, SNAP benefits, part-time work, etc.), that will be deducted from your monthly check.

-SSDI/SSI Attorneys in Georgia: How to Find the right lawyer
+How to find the right disability lawyer in Georgia

 When you’re applying, disability lawyers can save you from critical application missteps and save you weeks of paperwork.